 Lucky for you though, I’ve already put that information together.
-You can read by clicking here: Is illegal to show an outdoor movie in my backyard?
+You can read by clicking here: Is it illegal to show an outdoor movie in my backyard?

 Most importantly, will the movie night just be for your friends and family?
 If you answer yes to that question, and it’s going to be running in a private space, e.g. your backyard then you should be fine.

-The law gets murky when you entire into the territory of inviting masses of people, some of whom you might not know.
+The law gets murky when you enter into the territory of inviting masses of people, some of whom you might not know.
 For example, with a block party, can you honestly say you know everyone?

 From a legal perspective, you are allowed to show outdoor movies privately without having to purchase any licenses – as long as it is considered that the showing is to a normal circle of family friends, and acquaintances.

 I go into a lot more detail in my guide to the law, I would recommend you read that if you are still unsure.